kvsajith34/Codveda-Technologies/B-Task2-Number_Guess/README.md

 ## 📖 About the Project

-This project is **Task 2 of Level 1 (Basic)** from the Codveda Technologies Python Internship program.

 The game uses Python's built-in `random` module to generate a secret number between **1 and 100**.
 The player is given up to **10 attempts** to guess the number.
 After each guess, the program provides clear directional feedback.
 The game ends when the player guesses correctly or exhausts all attempts, and a **replay option** is offered at the end of every round.

 ---